dpnrlz/mint-c-replicator/README.md

 # Additional notes / issues

 * If you are curious, the theme shown on the "after" screenshot is "Graphite-Zero", with "Mint-Y-Sand" icons.
-* The applets shown on the same are: "Weather", "System Monitor", "Graphical Hardware Monitor", and "Workspace switcher" (to the right of the clock).
-For the Graphical HW Monitor, in my "base" machine I hide all tabs except the Disk ones (for read and for write), but for some reason this setting is not kept, and all tabs are being shown in the new machine, so this setting seems to be saved somewhere else.
+* The applets shown on the same are: "Weather", "System Monitor", "Graphical Hardware Monitor", and (to the right of the clock) "Workspace switcher".
+For the Graphical HW Monitor, in the "base" machine I hid all tabs except the Disk ones (for read and for write), but for some reason this setting is not copied, and all tabs are being shown in the new machine, so this setting seems to be saved somewhere else.